 The amazing woods, creek, and cliffs of Whatcom Falls Park in Bellingham, WA.
 The park is filled with many beautiful spots for creek running and beautiful swimming holes.
 For those who are interested, this area features the cliff diving spots and waterfall climb featured in my Move Like a Human video.

 Back to Seattle for the beautiful laurel and maple trees, sand slopes, and driftwood beach of Discovery Park, featured in the Move Like a Human video.

-Join us at this retreat and you will be welcomed on the beautiful Kelley Family homestead.
-Settled 98 years ago by my great grandfather Stanislaus Janicki, my father Sun Ray Kelley has created a wonderland of natural building, gardens, and orchards.
+Join us at this retreat and you will be welcomed on the beautiful Kelley Family homestead, settled 98 years ago by my great grandfather Stanislaus Janicki.
+My father Sun Ray Kelley has created a wonderland of natural buildings, gardens, and orchards.
 The retreat site features wood-fired saunas, multiple cold plunge pools, and outdoor kitchens that have been featured in everything from the New York Times to the National Geographic channel.

 Local organic food will be served around a broadly paleo theme.
 Dietary restrictions can be accommodated.